 We each offer a reflection on why the impact seemed minimal—with the hope that these reflections can inform others who are attempting similar work.

 I never liked the idea of a Gentlemen’s Code.
 I felt pressure, though, to define the work of the gentlemen.
 While I was comfortable with the chaos of the group evolving organically over time, that did not seem to suffice for the adult community.
 For the boys and me, creating the Gentlemen’s Code was a way to get some leverage with the adults—a way for the larger community to feel like they understood the group and its purpose.
 However, we knew that they would never really get it.

-There was a further understanding among the boys—and articulated more clearly by their sister group, the Fierce Girls—that Lyman Moore was not an anti-racist place.
+There was a further understanding among the boys—and articulated more clearly by their sister group, the Fierce Girls—that Field Middle School was not an anti-racist place.
 The culture put these boys and girls at a disadvantage from the beginning.
 They knew it, felt it, and reacted to it.
 They navigated it, knowing and feeling its harm to their beings.

 The Gentlemen’s Code felt scripted to me; not authentic.
 One of their mentors from the community told me that the gentlemen already know what their code is.
 When they look into each other’s eyes, they share an understanding.
 There is no need for them to waste time getting clear or defining what is what.
 I believe my obligation to these boys is this: Get them space to be together, protect the space, honor it, feed it, and love it.
 I know it is not my space; it belongs to them.

 Giessman: The System